 When KYLE MUNROE landed his first kitchen job at the age of 16, he already had three years of catering experience under his belt.
 After completing his degree at the Oregon Culinary Institute, he earned a spot on the opening team at Oven and Shaker.
 Kyle hammered out his culinary craft at Clyde Common and Associated, but pizza kept calling him back.
 As a chef for Vera Pizza Napoletana certified Settebello, Kyle traveled the Western U.S., opening new locations and ensuring adherence to VPN standards.
 Each of the thousands of pizzas made under his tutelage spoke the truth of authentic ingredients, perfect char, and genuine regional recipes.
 Kyle has returned to Portland as the Chef of Oven and Shaker, and will keep his schedule full tossing pies in McMinnville this summer.

 A Bay Area native with over two decades of restaurant experience, SCOTT CUNNINGHAM is owner of THE gathering spot in McMinnville.
-For seven years, Third Street’s Community Plate has been the daily hub for residents, chefs, brewers, winemakers, and tourists alike.
+For eight years, Third Street’s Community Plate has been the daily hub for residents, chefs, brewers, winemakers, and tourists alike.
 It is the heart of McMinnville where good coffee, delicious pastries, and communal tables reveal the pulse of wine country.
 This summer, Scott is turning over management at Community Plate to long-term employees as he ushers in the beginning of Pizza Capo.